 At some level, it comes down to a fight for scarce resources.
-The hierarchies of the old hard sciences (physics, chemistry, biology and the electrical/mechanical engineering) are inherited structures from medieval clerics needed to keep an abbey or cloister running.
+The hierarchies of the old hard sciences (physics, chemistry, biology and Teh Engineeringz) are inherited structures from medieval clerics needed to keep an abbey or cloister running.
 The purpose is to translate knowledge, but also to insure that there is a safe future for those clerics to grow old in.
 To assure the new novices that they too could safely become emeritus if they take care of their seniors and teach their juniors properly.

 Except good science doesn’t work like good religion.
 Good science questions assumptions and grows the body of knowledge.
 Sadly, people in academia today aren’t much different than they were in the monasteries 1000 years ago.
-Uppity undergrads that appear to have stumbled on something for their adviser which refutes the adviser’s old adviser, they are not rewarded with an immediate pope hat and made full professor on the spot.
+Uppity undergrads that appear to have stumbled on something which refutes their adviser’s old adviser, they are not rewarded with an immediate pope hat and made full professor on the spot.
 Goodness no, they get told they’re an idiot and did it wrong (to be honest, there’s a very good chance they did).
 This preserves the institution but may hinder science.
 Hopefully, things will get to the right answer by and by.
 Eventually.

 Worse comes to worse, it makes fun internet research for future people looking for how many times the radio was invented and by whom.